Become A Responsible Traveller

 What’s To Do And See In Gozo

 When you visit Gozo you will get a sense of being taken back in time.

 It has a high concentration of churches, historic fortifications and megalithic temples to visit.

-In fact one of the oldest free-standing structures on this earth are in Gozo.
+In fact, one of the oldest free-standing structures on this earth is in Gozo.

 It kind of blows my mind that these megalithic temples were built before metal tools were invented and even before the modern wheel.

 This little island has been spared from over development and the traditional way of life has been largely preserved.
 Buildings and houses in Gozo are mainly constructed with natural materials, as opposed to many of the concrete and modern materials used to construct homes on the mainland.